rusefi/rusefi_documentation/Misc/Saab_Trionic_8_Combustion Detection Module_on_Mazda_Miata_running_rusEFI/Saab-Trionic-8-Combustion-Detection-Module-on-Mazda-Miata-running-rusEFI.md

 [youtube: No knocking while standing on brakes 25 degrees timing](https://youtu.be/jS3LXw_v9ls)

 And that's it!
-We have seen enough to get some code for the rusEfi firmware to start consuming this knock singal data!
+We have seen enough to get some code for the rusEFI firmware to start consuming this knock singal data!

 ### Next Steps